faine1996/RateLimiter/README.md

-a thread-safe, async rate limiter in c# using the sliding window algorithm — ready to handle high-concurrency and custom limits.
+# A thread-safe, async rate limiter in c# using the sliding window algorithm — ready to handle high-concurrency and custom limits.

-##project overview
+## Project overview

 this rate limiter:

 - accepts a user-defined function (like an api call)
 - wraps it with one or more sliding window rate limits
 - delays execution when needed to respect all defined limits
 - is fully async, thread-safe, and dockerized

 ## features

 - supports multiple concurrent rate limits (e.g. 100/sec and 1000/min)
 - preserves strict fifo (first-in-first-out) request ordering
 - optimized for performance: the limiter doesn’t block while executing user actions
 - docker-compatible for consistent test execution and deployment

 ---